-If you’ve been contacted by Southwest Credit Systems, or if you’ve seen a collection account on your credit report from them, you’ll need to take action.
+If you’ve been contacted by Southwest Credit Systems you’ll need to take action.

 Southwest Credit Systems is a legitimate collection company, and ignoring them won’t make them go away.